Higher Whitehead products in toric topology: Properties of and for directed -complexes

-The first isomorphism exists because $AH(\djks)$ is an Adams-Hilton model.
-The second isomorphism exists because $AH(\djks)\cong\colim_{\sigma\in MF(K)} AH(FW(\sigma))$ by Proposition~\ref{MdjksAH}, and because homology commutes with colimits.
-The third isomorphism exists by Theorem~\ref{Bubenik}.
-For the fourth isomorphism, Remark~\ref{Alldayremark} implies that the calculation of $\hlgy{AH(FW(\sigma))}\cong U(L_{ab}\langle b_{i_{1}},\ldots,b_{i_{k}}\rangle)$ is compatible with the inclusion of sub-products.
-Therefore both the underlying Lie algebra and its universal enveloping algebra respect the colimit over $MF(K)$.
-Hence the fourth isomporphism holds, and the fifth isomorphism is obtained by evaluating the colimit.
-This establishes the asserted isomorphism.
+The first isomorphism holds because $AH(\djks)$ is an Adams-Hilton model.
+The second isomorphism holds because by Proposition~\ref{MdjksAH}.
+The third isomorphism holds by Theorem~\ref{Bubenik}.
+For the fourth isomorphism, Remark~\ref{Alldayremark} implies that in the case of directed $MF$-complexes (when the missing faces are glued along common faces, which topologically correspond to sub-products in \djks) the calculation of $\hlgy{AH(FW(\sigma))}\cong U(L_{ds}\langle b_{i_{1}},\ldots,b_{i_{k}}\rangle)$ is compatible with the inclusion of sub-products.
+Therefore both the underlying Lie algebra and its universal enveloping algebra respect the colimit over $MF(K)$, and so the fourth isomorphism holds.
+Provided the fifth isomorphism holds, the string of isomorphisms establishes the ismorphism asserted by the theorem.
 The statement regarding Hurewicz images now follows from that in Theorem~\ref{Bubenik}.
-The statement regarding the model for the looped inclusion follows again from Remark~\ref{Alldayremark} regarding the compatibility of the colimit with the inclusion of sub-products. $\qqed$
+The statement regarding the model for the looped map \(\namedright{\Omega\djks}{}{\prod_{i=1}^{n}\Omega S^{m_{i}+1}}\) follows again from Remark~\ref{Alldayremark} regarding the compatibility of the colimit with the inclusion of sub-products.

+It remains to establish the fifth isomorphism in the string of isomorphisms above.
+This is really a statement about Lie algebras, so we will show that